 - i.
-An IBU may provide credit to any type of client in a freely convertible foreign currency, subject to the restrictions mentioned in para 4 below. - ii.
+An IBU may provide credit to any type of client in a specified foreign currency, subject to the restrictions mentioned in para 4 below. - ii.
 While providing credit to a client covered under the definition of a person resident in India under the Foreign Exchange Management Act, 1999 (FEMA), including credit denominated in INR, the IBU shall ensure compliance with the relevant provisions of the FEMA as applicable to the IBU as well as the client. - iii.
 If an IBU is providing credit to an Individual Client (as assigned in the "Client classification" section of the "IFSCA Conduct of Business directions for IBUs"), the IBU should additionally ensure compliance with the relevant laws and regulations, if any, applicable for such lending in the jurisdiction of such Individual Client.

-iv.
-IBUs are allowed to avail Credit insurance for their lending operations out of IFSC.
-The Governing Body of the IBU shall lay down the guidelines for the same.
+- IBUs are allowed to avail Credit insurance for their lending operations out of IFSC.
+The Governing Body of the IBU shall lay down the guidelines for the same. - v.
+IBUs shall comply with the requirements, to the extent they are applicable to IBUs, of the "Guidance framework on sustainable and sustainability linked lending by financial institutions" dated April 26, 202238 issued by the Authority and any amendments or guidance to the same while providing credit.